Tax-exempt allowances in 2013 for business travel

-If an employee, enjoying the company car benefit known as the limited benefit (käyttöetu; förmån att använda bil), referred to in the official decision of the Tax Administration on benefits-in-kind, uses this car for business travel and pays the fuel costs involved, he is entitled to a kilometer allowance of no more than 12 cents per Km.
+If an employee, enjoying the company car benefit known as the limited benefit (käyttöetu; förmån att använda bil), referred to in the official decision of the Tax Administration on benefits-in-kind, uses the company car for business travel and pays the fuel he is entitled to a kilometer allowance of no more than 13 cents per Km.

 Per diem, i.e. daily allowance means coverage for a reasonable increase in meal expenses and other living expenses incurred by the employee during business travel.
 Thus, per diem does not include allowance for travel expenses proper or accommodation expenses.

 Per diem is payable only for such a day when the temporary place of employment is located more than 15 Kms away from either the employee’s main or regular workplace or his home, depending on where the travel begins.
 Moreover, the temporary place of employment should be more than 5 Kms away both from the main or regular workplace and from home.